Code-switching: Filipino and English

-Code-switching between English and Tagalog (Filipino), as well as English and other native languages, are very widespread in the Philippines.
+Code-switching between English and Tagalog (Filipino), as well as English and other native languages, is very widespread in the Philippines.
 Known generally as Taglish, it has become the de facto lingua franca among the urbanized and/or educated middle class.
 It is largely considered the "normal acceptable conversation style of speaking and writing" in informal settings.
 It is so widespread that a non-native speaker can be identified easily because they predominantly use pure Tagalog, whereas a native speaker would switch freely with English.

+Roger Thompson's research it suggests that the interactions between Tagalog and English depend on what is taking place.
+In the classroom teachers prefer students to use English.
+When in media the Philippines tends to prefer using Tagalog over English but in smaller social interactions people use their local dialect over both.

 According to the linguist Maria Lourdes S. Bautista, there are two contrasting types of code-switching in the Philippines: deficiency-driven and proficiency-driven.
 Deficiency-driven code-switching is when a person is not competent in one language and thus has to switch back to the language they are more familiar with.
 This is common among younger children, as in the example below given by Bautista:

 Proficiency-driven code-switching, on the other hand, is when a person is fully competent in both languages being used and can switch between them easily.
 It is the main type of code-switching in the islands.
 The example below is given by Bautista, taken from an interview with the television journalist Jessica Soho:

 Proficiency-driven code-switching is characterized by frequent switching of the Matrix Language (ML) between Tagalog and English, demonstrating the high proficiency of the speakers in both languages.
-There are also a wide range of strategies involved, including: the formation of bilingual verbs by the addition of prefixes, suffixes, and infixes (e.g. Nagsa-sweat ako = "I was sweating"); switching at the morphological, word, phrasal, or clausal levels; and the use of system morphemes (like enclitics, conjunctions, etc.) within long stretches of ML content; and even the inversion of the verb–subject–object word order of Tagalog into the subject-verb-object order of English.
+There are also a wide range of strategies involved, including: the formation of bilingual verbs by the addition of prefixes, suffixes, and infixes (e.g. Nagsa-'sweat ako = "I was sweating"); switching at the morphological, word, phrasal, or clausal levels; and the use of system morphemes (like enclitics, conjunctions, etc.) within long stretches of ML content; and even the inversion of the verb–subject–object word order of Tagalog into the subject-verb-object order of English.

 According to Bautista, the reason for this type of code-switching is what she termed "communicative efficiency", wherein a speaker can "convey meaning using the most accurate, expressive, or succinct lexical items available to them."
 The linguist Rosalina Morales Goulet also enumerated several reasons for this type of code-switching.
 They are: "for precision, for transition, for comic effect, for atmosphere, to bridge or create social distance, for snob appeal, and for secrecy."